DynamicMetaFlow/p5js-in-class-exercise/README.md

 ## Overview

+This exercises users the JavaScript library p5.js to learn about the basics of programming. p5.js is a decendant of Processing.
+A JavaScript framework that is designed to be easy to to use for non-programmers and designers. p5.js extends Processings core features into Javascript.

+## Files included

+This exercise includes the p5.js library and index.html and empty sketch file in whic we will write our code.

-Before we dive into p5.js.
-Lets take a look at the `index.html` file.
+Before we dive in, let's take a look at the `index.html` file.
 This should look quite similar to other HTML files we have worked with.

 There are two `<script>` tags near the bottom of the `<body>` tag.
-The first links our document to the p5.js library.
+The first links our document to the p5.js library allowing us to use it.
 The second links to the `sketch.js` file.
 This file is where we will put our code.
 We will use the variables and functions in the p5.js library in our `sketch.js` file.

 **Open `index.html` in a Browser or use *Live Preview* in Brackets.**